SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Methods

-The proposed FDN contains $2^{L(L+1)}$ possible final architectures.
-Concretely, there're $2^{30}$ architectures when the encoder has $5$ stages.
+The proposed FDN contains $2^{L(L+1)}$ possible final architectures, which is a huge space to search.
+For example, there're $2^{30}$ architectures when the encoder has $5$ stages.
 Our goal is to automatically pick the optimal connectivity out of all the possible ones.
-To achieve that, we require to (1) select the most important stages from the $L$ ones, and (2) choose the input features for each selected stage, as shown in Section~\ref{sec:fdn}.
+To achieve that, we are required to (1) select the most important decoder stages from the $L$ ones, and (2) choose the input features for each selected stage.
 In practice, the first problem can be reduced to the second one.
-Concretely, we first select the input features for all the $L$ stages, and then remove the stages without in-connections or out-connections, as shown in Figure~\ref{fig:framework_02} and \ref{fig:framework_03}.
-Thus, we focus on automatically choosing the input features for each stage.
+Concretely, we first select the input features for all the $L$ decoder stages, and then remove the stages without any in-connections or any out-connections, as shown in Figure~\ref{fig:framework_02} and \ref{fig:framework_03}.

-As shown in Equation~\ref{eq:conv}, each connection contains a learnable weight $w_l^t$, which is a binary indicator.
+Each connection in FDN contains a weight $w_l^t$ to indicate its importance, as shown in Equation~\ref{eq:conv}.
+To select multiple input features out of all the possible ones for a decoder stage, the most straight forward way is to formulate $w_l^t$ as a binary indicator.
 If $w_l^t=1$, the feature $t$ is chosen as the input of the $l$-th stage.
-However, directly optimizing over binary numbers is data inefficient, which requires lots of computation resources~\cite{liu2018darts}.
+However, directly optimizing over discrete space is data inefficient, which requires lots of computation resources~\cite{liu2018darts}.
 Alternatively, we propose to relax $w_l^t$ to be a continuous number between $0$ and $1$, which is then optimized by gradient descent in a differentiable manner.

-The weight $w_l$ is desired to satisfy two requirements, (1) $w_l^t$ needs to approximate binary numbers, of which the value is around $0$ or $1$, and (2) $w_l$ requires to be sparse, in which most values are close to $0$.
-To achieve that, we propose a novel loss function, which forces $w_l^t$ to be binary and the connections to be sparse, as shown in Equation~\ref{eq:sparse}.
+To relax the discrete optimization problem into a continuous one, $w_l^t$ is required to satisfy a constraint that the value of $w_l^t$ needs to be close to $0$ or $1$.
+Besides, $w_l=\{w_l^t|t\in T_l\}$ is desired to be sparse, since we aims at discovering an efficient architecture.
+To achieve the two constraints, we propose a novel loss function in Equation~\ref{eq:sparse}, which forces $w_l^t$ to be binary and $w_l$ to be sparse.

-where $\mu(\cdot)$ represents the mean, $*$ is element-wise multiplication, and $\alpha$ is a hyper parameter that controls the sparsity ratio.
+where $\mu(\cdot)$ represents the mean, $\times$ is element-wise multiplication, and $\alpha$ is a hyper-parameter that controls the sparsity ratio.
 As shown in Figure~\ref{fig:sparse_loss}, $L_m(w_l, w_l)$ pushes $w_l^t$ close to either $0$ or $1$, resulting in a binary-like value. $L_m(\alpha, \mu(w_l))$ forces the mean of $w_l$ to be close to $\alpha$.
 When $\alpha$ is close to $0$, most values in $w_l$ also tend to be $0$, which makes the connections sparse.
 The final loss is shown in Equation~\ref{eq:loss},

 where $\lambda$ controls the balance between the task-oriented loss and the sparse loss.